ivanpetrov16130/crawler/README.md

 ## Usage

-Lol, run it in lein and open your found urls recorded in file("outurls.txt").
+Lol, run it in lein and open your found urls recorded in file("out__urls.txt").
+And add your urls to file "urls.txt" for crawling, before you start.

     $ cd MyWayToClojureProjects/crawler
-    $ lein run
+    $ lein run depth

 ## Options

---YourLevelOfPenetration
+--depth

 How many times crawler should process bunches of urls?
-That's it!(now options are unavailable)
+That's it - a number of waves!

 ## Examples

-I'm so tired of this, try your own.
+1)Add to file "urls.txt" "http://www.exmaple.com", save file.
+2)
+    $ cd  MyWayToClojureProjects/crawler
+3)
+    $ lein run 3
+4) Open file "out__urls"
+5) ????
+6) PROFIT!!!!

 ### Bugs